mesosphere-backup/open-docs/tutorials/service-discovery.md

 ### What happens if a node is added to the cluster?

-As long as the `haproxy-marathon-bridge` script is configured and a Mesos slave process is running the node will join the cluster and function the same way as other nodes.
+As long as marathon-lb is configured and a Mesos slave process is running the node will join the cluster and function the same way as other nodes.
 As and when Marathon starts application instances on it, HAProxy will update to route traffic to it.

 ### What happens if the number of instances of my application are increased in Marathon?